St Clederus Church, St Clether, Cornwall

 That early medieval building was augmented with a west tower in the 15th century, and the entire church, except the tower, was rebuilt in 1865.
 The tower rises in three stages to a battlemented parapet, and at the base is a blocked doorway under a moulded granite arch.
 There is a lovely Perpendicular west window and three-light belfry openings with slate louvers pierce the tower walls.

 You enter the church through the late 19th century south porch.
-Incorporated into the porch are a moulded arch with stiff-leaf capitals, possibly re-used from the Norman church.
+Incorporated into the porch is a moulded arch with stiff-leaf capitals, possibly re-used from the Norman church.

 The most interesting historic feature inside the church is a simple Norman font with a round bowl and a rounded central shaft carved with rope band decoration.